2026 Alpine Skiing World Cup – Women's super-G: Finals

 The World Cup finals in the discipline are scheduled to take place on Sunday, 22 March 2026 on the Olympiabakken course at Kvitfjell, near Lillehammer, Norway.
-Only the top 25 skiers in the World Cup super-G discipline and the winner of the 2026 FIS Junior World Championships in the discipline, plus any skiers who have scored at least 500 points in the World Cup overall classification for the season, will be eligible to compete in the final, and only the top 15 will earn World Cup points.
+Only the top 25 skiers in the World Cup super-G discipline and the winner of the 2026 FIS Junior World Championships in the discipline (Emy Charbonnier of France), plus any skiers who have scored at least 500 points in the World Cup overall classification for the season, will be eligible to compete in the final, and only the top 15 will earn World Cup points.
+As expected, all of the eligible racers except for Vonn competed, as well as giant slalom season champion Julia Scheib of Austria and slalom season champion Shiffrin (both with over 500 points) and Charbonnier (junior champion), setting the starting field at 27.
+But the race itself was no contest, as Goggia bested runner-up Corinne Suter (returning to form after missing half the season due to injury) by .32 seconds, and Robinson barely avoided missing a gate during the run, thus ensuring the season title for Goggia -- her first in super-G to go along with four in downhill.